xahidbuffon/RoboChatGest/README.md

 - Parameter reconfiguration: CONTD current program, but UPDATE values of a (predefined) parameter

 For example, instructing the robot to 'STOP current task and HOVER' can be done as follows:
-- Start token for STOP current task: {0, 0} + token for HOVER {5, 5} + confirmation token {Ok, Ok}
+- Start token for STOP current task {0, 0} + HOVER token {5, 5} + confirmation token {Ok, Ok}
 - Hence, {left, right} hand gesture tokens = {0, 0}, {5, 5}, {Ok, Ok}

 | RoboChatGest mode | STOP HOVER | Token: STOP HOVER | Token: STOP HOVER GO |
 |:--------------------|:----------------|:----------------|:----------------
 | ![det-24](/test_data/res/r1.jpg) | ![det-24](/test_data/res/r3.jpg)     | ![det-25](/test_data/res/r7.jpg) |   ![det-26](/test_data/res/r11.jpg) |

-Details about the hand gestures to instruction mapping can be found in the paper.
-We keep chanding these mapping rules based on specific application requirements; it takes a simple finite state machine to get a new mapping.
+Details about the hand gestures-to-instruction mapping can be found in the paper.
+We keep chanding these mapping rules based on specific application requirements; we use a simple Finite-State Machine (FSM) to implement a mapping.
 See [instructionGenerator.py](/libs/instructionGenerator.py) for details.

-We also use a different state machine for menue selection, i.e., switching between 5 menue options in Aqua robot (see [menueSelector.py](/libs/menueSelector.py) for details); to change a menue, the {left, right} hand gesture tokens are: {Ok, Ok}, {Menue #, Menue #}.
+We also use a different FSM for menue selection, i.e., switching between 5 menue options in the Aqua robot (see [menueSelector.py](/libs/menueSelector.py) for details); to change a menue, the {left, right} hand gesture tokens are: {Ok, Ok}, {Menue #, Menue #}.
 For instance:

 | Menue mode | Token: SELECT MENUE | Token: SELECT MENUE | Token: SELECT MENUE 3 |
 |:--------------------|:----------------|:----------------|:----------------